-1.65 Building on the detailed cost estimates prepared in November 2006 and incorporating the firm rates and prices received from bidders in 2007, the updated project cost estimates reflect the agreed scope for Phase 1a and a programme for delivery of Phase 1a by the first Quarter 2011.
+1.65 Building on the detailed cost estimates prepared in November 2006, and incorporating the firm rates and prices received from bidders in 2007, the updated project cost estimates reflect the agreed scope for Phase 1a and a programme for delivery of Phase 1a by the first quarter 2011.
 If the option for Phase 1b was exercised within the window of opportunity to March 2009, it could commence revenue service in 2012.

+Concurrent construction Sequential construction

+Phase 1a £498m £498m

-Phase 1a Phase 1b Concurrent construction £498m £ 82m Sequential construction £498m £ 87m Phase 1 in total £580m £585m
+Phase 1b £ 82m £ 87m

+Phase 1 in total £580m £585m